Castros in Portugal

 A castro is a fortified settlement, usually pre-Roman, associated with the Celtic culture.
 These are frequently found in Portugal, usually in the North, but can also be found elsewhere.
 The word castro comes from the Latin castrum, which means "hill fort".
+The first Castros where just small residences with rudimentary stone walls.

 Northwestern Castro Network

 The Northwestern Castro Network (Rede de Castros do Noroeste), was established in 2015 grouping the most important sites in Northern Portugal as founding members out of 2,000 archaeological sites: